godotengine/godot-docs/tutorials/platform/consoles.rst

 The reason other consoles are not officially supported are:

 - To develop for consoles, one must be licensed as a company.
-  As an open source project, Godot does not have such a legal figure.
+  As an open source project, Godot has no legal structure to provide console ports.
 - Console SDKs are secret and covered by non-disclosure agreements.
   Even if we could get access to them, we could not publish the platform-specific code under an open source license.

-As explained, it is possible to port your games to consoles thanks to services provided by third-party companies.
+As explained, however, it is possible to port your games to consoles thanks to services provided by third-party companies.

 .. note::